-Chuseok is known as Korean’s version of Thanksgiving, and the longest holiday in the country.
-It recently passed and for the five (!!) days I had off from work I packed my bags and took the KTX straight to Seoul.
+Chuseok is known as Korean’s version of Thanksgiving and the longest holiday of the year.
+It has recently passed and for the five days I had off from work I packed my bags and took the KTX straight to Seoul.
 I was happy to be back on the streets of Korea’s capital, and even happier to be with my cousin and his girlfriend who visited from Toronto.

 The first place we toured around was the beautiful Gyeongbokgung Palace, which was built in 1395.
 Doesn’t that blow your mind?!
 WHAT WAS LIFE EVEN LIKE BACK THEN?!

 One of the best parts of going to the palace, especially during Chuseok, was seeing almost every Korean dressed in a Hanbok (Korean cultural dress).
-Perhaps they wore it because of tradition, orrr maybe because if you wore one during the holiday it was free to enter all palaces in Seoul.
+Perhaps they wore it because of tradition orrr maybe because if you wore one during the holiday it was free to enter all palaces in Seoul (facts).

 I recently learned that K-dramas use this park for their shoots, which is cool and all, but I was looking forward to seeing the damn Seoul sign.
 May or may not be still bitter about it..